jdeschamps/EMU-guide/tutorial/README.md

 }
 ```

-> Note: you can go more in details in the description, for instance describing the properties and parameters intended use.
+> Note: you can go more in details in the description, for instance describing the intended use of the properties and parameters.
 >

 ## E - Exporting the compiled ConfigurablePanels